rigetti/forest-benchmarking/docs/Superoperator representations.md

 # Superoperator representations

-This document summarizes different Superoperator representations and how to convert between a subset of representations.
+This document summarizes our conventions for the different Superoperator representations and how to convert between a subset of representations.

 At the bottom of the document you can find a list of references if you need more information.